English and International Bookstores Archives

 Looking for the latest English bestsellers in your new home?
-Explore our listings of English and international bookstores in France:
+Explore our listings of English and international bookstores in the Netherlands:

-The Librairie du Québec is an international bookstore located in Paris.
-The bookstore prides itself as being an open window into Quebecois culture in the French capital.
-If you’re looking to expand your literary horizons, visit the Librairie du Québec today and start your journey.
+The Book Exchange is an international bookstore in Amsterdam.
+Located in the historic heart of the city, it is the largest used English bookstore on the continent.
+If you’re looking for your favorite title in English, see if you can find what you’re looking for at The Book Exchange.

+The American Book Center is one of the Netherlands’ leading international bookstores.
+At their locations in Amsterdam, The Hague, and Leidschendam, they stock a wide range of English titles alongside other international stock.
+Visit today and see what you find at the American Book Center.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing